 15. Individual Turn Up Test Scenarios related to NPAC Release 3.4.0.

-Section 15 contains all test cases written for Vendor Turn Up testing of Release 3.4.0.x of the NPAC software.
+Section 15 contains all test cases written for Vendor Turn Up testing of Release 3.4.0.x of the NPAC software as well as a testing plan for NANC 458, Service Provider Requested Notification Suppression Testing introduced in Release 3.4.8 as defined in NANC 547.

 With the adoption of NANC 460, CMIP single TN notification message formats have been sunset and only TN Range Notification message formats are used.
 Most of the test cases in this section identify the SV notifications being sent to SOA(s) and sometimes list out the data being sent in the notification including the TN and Subscription Version (SV) ID information.
 The actual formats of the TN and SV ID information being sent in notifications to SOAs depends on the interface type (CMIP vs. XML) as well as the TNs being operated on (single TN, TN range) and whether or not the SV IDs associated with the TN range are consecutive.
 When TN and SV ID information is listed as part of a notification being sent to SOA, it will represent one of the following: